 April 4th 2019 is marked by the inauguration of the first Luxembourg-Chengdu direct international freight rail connection.

 Luxembourg reaffirms its full support to the International Criminal Court (ICC).
 As the world’s first permanent international criminal court, the ICC represents one of the most important steps in the development of international criminal justice and in the fight

-Luxembourg has taken note of the decision by the European Commission in the ENGIE case, announced on June 20, 2018.
+Luxembourg has taken note of the decision of the European Commission in the HUHTAMAKI case.